dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/intro.md

 ## View the DB

-When the app is started, `DbInitializer.Initialize` calls `EnsureCreated`. `EnsureCreated` detects if the DB exists, and creates one if necessary.
+When the app is started, `DbInitializer.Initialize` calls [EnsureCreated](https://docs.microsoft.com/en-us/dotnet/api/microsoft.entityframeworkcore.infrastructure.databasefacade.ensurecreated?view=efcore-2.1#Microsoft_EntityFrameworkCore_Infrastructure_DatabaseFacade_EnsureCreated). `EnsureCreated` ensures that the database for the context exists.
+If it exists, no action is taken.
+If it does not exist then the database and all its schema are created.

 If there are no Students in the DB, the `Initialize` method adds students.

 Open **SQL Server Object Explorer** (SSOX) from the **View** menu in Visual Studio.
 In SSOX, click **(localdb)\MSSQLLocalDB > Databases > ContosoUniversity1**.